What is RFID - How Does RFID Work

 What is Active RFID?

-• Primary Frequency Range: 433 MHz, (Can use 2.45 GHz - under the Extremely High-Frequency Range)
+- Primary Frequency Range: 433 MHz, can also use 2.45 GHz (under Extremely High-Frequency Range)

-• Applications: Vehicle Tracking, Auto Manufacturing, Mining, Construction, Asset Tracking, Cargo Container Tracking, Construction Tools
+- Applications: Vehicle Tracking, Auto Manufacturing, Mining, Construction, Asset Tracking, Cargo Container Tracking

 What is Passive RFID?